martingkelly/once/README.md

 # Solo
-solo is a simple script used to implement a shell singleton.
+solo is a simple program used to implement a shell singleton.
 By wrapping a command invocation with solo, the program is guaranteed to be the only one among others wrapped with solo.

 Usage is as follows:
 ```